-Contacts may feel dry for some people after several hours of wear, which is worse for those already prone to dry eyes.
+May feel dry for some people after several hours of wear, which is worse for those already prone to dry eyes.

 Price falls on the higher end of the spectrum, but fans who love the quality and comfort don't mind the cost.

 Correct astigmatism and provide comfortable wear.
 Made with Aquaform technology that delivers ample oxygen to the eyes.
 Water content is more than adequate.
-One pair can be worn up to a month with proper daily cleaning.
+One pair can be worn for up to a month with proper daily cleaning.

-Contacts are prone to tearing, even when you handle them cautiously.
+Prone to tearing, even when you handle them cautiously.
 May make eyes feel dry or itchy when it's time to replace them.

 Multifocal lenses that correct both nearsightedness and farsightedness.
 Made with HydraGlyde for lasting comfort.
-Can be worn continuously for up to seven days with the direction of an optometrist, or cleaned daily and replaced about every 2 weeks.
+Can be worn continuously for up to 7 days with the direction of an optometrist, or cleaned daily and replaced about every 2 weeks.

 Takes time to adjust for those who are new to multifocal lenses.
 Some customers say they don't provide crisp vision.
 Water content is less than some competitors.